Statistical Methods Seminar Description

 - Interpret and present the results of a multilevel modeling analysis

 - Critically evaluate applications of multilevel modeling in scientific studies

 - Become acquainted with multilevel modeling for binary outcomes and for non-purely hierarchical data

-Participants will also complete the course with a foundation for future learning about multilevel modeling and knowledge about available resources to guide such endeavors.
+Participants will also complete the seminar with a foundation for future learning about multilevel modeling and knowledge about available resources to guide such endeavors.

 - Advanced proficiency in multiple linear regression, including use of categorical independent variables

 - Intermediate proficiency with at least one statistical software package (e.g., SPSS, Stata, SAS, R, etc.)